 Colon Cancer Overview

-The human colon is a muscular, tube-shaped organ
+The human colon, or large intestine, is a muscular, tube-shaped organ

 measuring about 4 feet long.
 It extends from the end of your small bowel to your

 anus.
 Typically the first or right portion of the colon which is called the

 ascending colon moves up from the lower right portion of the abdomen.
 The next